Numerical tiling-based simulations of decoherence in multifield models of inflation: Review of the open quantum system framework

 which partitions the region between the horizon and constant physical wavelength into an array of $n_{\ell}\times n_{N}=n_{\rm tiles}$ events distributed like ``tiles'' in that region of the $(N,\ln\ell)$ plane.
 The amplitude of each tile, $A(\ln\ell_j,N_i)$, is given by

 where $\alpha_{\Gamma}(\ln\ell_j,N_i)$ is a dimensionless function specifying the strength of the environmental effect for the tile $(i,j)$.
 This expression is obtained from the amplitude prescription for a single accident given, for example, in \cite{Martin:2018zbe}, after transforming to the $(N,\ln\ell)$ variables.
 Here, $\ln\ell_j$ denotes the logarithm of the physical length scale at which the accident is most effective, $N_i$ is the number of e-folds where the tile is located, and $p$ controls the steepness of the event.
+It is important to emphasize that the tiling formalism is not intended to model a specific microscopic environment, but rather to span a space of effective open-system histories consistent with Gaussian evolution.
+Nevertheless, tile arrays can be used to mimic concrete physical situations.
+For example, sharp background trajectory turns \cite{Achucarro:2014msa,Bhattacharya:2022fze} may be represented by transient tiles, while heavy-field thresholds \cite{Cespedes:2012hu} in natural or chaotic models can be replicated by localized tile arrays.
+In this sense, the tiling approach should be viewed as a diagnostic tool rather than a first-principles model of environmental interactions during inflation.
 A key feature of our approach is that $\alpha_{\Gamma}(\ln\ell_j,N_i)$ may take positive and negative values, representing, respectively an increase or a decrease in the number of available states encoded in each Wigner ellipse.
 For the evolution of Gaussian states described in Eqns.~(\ref{eq:eom_cov_vv_sf_def}--\ref{eq:eom_cov_pp_sf_def}), negative values $\alpha_{\Gamma}$ do not violate the positivity of the Wigner function, except when the covariance matrix becomes singular.
 The functions $T(N)$ and $\kappa(\ln\ell)$ behave as window functions centered at $N_i$ and $\ln\ell_j$, respectively, with the widths of the corresponding length and time bands for the tile $(i,j)$, given by $\Delta N_{ij}$ and $\Delta \ell_{ij}$.

 Using the same mode injection scheme depicted in \Figref{fig:ell_evol_sf}, in \Figref{fig:scheme_acc_sf} we illustrate an example configuration of decoherence accidents consistent with our proposal for the source term $\mathcal{F}(k,\tau)$ in Eq.~\eqref{eq:tiling_source}.
 Such a setup offers several possibilities of interest, for example: (1) it reformulates the mode-evolution problem as an analogue of a scattering process, in which each mode may undergo multiple accidents throughout its evolution, with the primary interest placed on the characteristics of the resulting output state; (2) it enables the preparation of arbitrary initial Gaussian states to investigate the emergence of features in the primordial power spectrum of curvature fluctuations across different frequencies; (3) and it accommodates more general configurations that capture the effects of an evolving environment across different scales.
 With these possibilities in mind, we must design optimized numerical routines that guarantee stable solutions to the transport equations without compromising computational efficiency.
 The implementation and validation of our approach are detailed in the following subsection.